 Graph analytics can tell you everything from who is the central player in an organized crime group, to how to optimize shipping routes, to how a change in your IT systems might create a ripple effect.

 This article introduces graph analytics - or link analysis - and graph databases, the graph algorithms behind it, what the advantages of using graph analytics are, and more.
-We’ll also explore some common use cases to see how graph analytics can be applied.
+We’ll also explore some common graph analytics use cases to see how graph can be applied.

 What is graph analytics?

 First, a quick summary of the basics of the concept of graph.
 A graph is a data structure that consists of nodes and edges.
 Each node represents an entity, such as a person, a bank account, an address, or any piece of data.
 Each edge represents how two nodes are linked to each other: for example, person “a” owns bank account “b”.
 Nodes and edges can have properties - additional information associated with them.
 For instance, the name of the person “a” is “John”.

 Examples of data that can be represented as a graph include social networks, supply chains, financial transactions or protein interactions.

 When you’re working with large datasets or multiple data sources, the relationships within the data can be highly complex.
 By analyzing data as a graph, it’s possible to determine the closeness of different entities, as well as how entities are connected.
 Graph analytics provides algorithms that help data scientists and data-driven analysts answer questions or make predictions using graph data.

 By comparison, traditional analytics are more focused on individual data points, either considered separately or aggregated.